Existential Crisis: The World is Full of Questions Unanswered:

 Some have never experienced what it is to be loved and to be cared for.
 While others are so numb, that all they want is to be held so tight, that their bones warm up and they feel alive.
 Many have been brutally bruised by the wrath of the times, that their limbs ache when they try to get up from their half-made bed.
 There are so many humans around but one still feels like an alien.
 Everybody wants to be understood but nobody is ready to open up.

 What if we swap the words and see mental disorder as suffering?
 It’ll be easier to understand.
 Humans have been suffering from ages and one needs to find a breakthrough.
 Because suffering will never end and relying on medicines for the rest of your life can never be the solution.
 As Jiddu Krishnamurti said, the “self” is the “me”, the ego.
-The selfish me, where the self-centred activity causes so much disorder in the world.
+The selfish me, where the self-centered activity causes so much disorder in the world.

 “It is no measure of health to be well adjusted to a profoundly sick society”. — Jiddu Krishnamurti, Indian Philosopher, Speaker and Writer.